Hope I. - 23 February 2023, 7.30 pm

-The Czech Philharmonic Choir Brno is not only in the Czech, but also in the world context, the absolute top in the field of choral art.
-The conductors, orchestras and soloists with whom the choir has worked so far speak of it in superlatives.
-Professional critics appreciate, above all, the compact sound and the wide range of means of expression that it has.
-The Czech Philharmonic Choir Brno (founded in 1990) performs at all prestigious European festivals and important concerts and always manages to captivate the audience with its extraordinary musical sensibility.
+The Czech Philharmonic Choir of Brno is an absolute leader in the field of choral art not only in the Czech Republic but also in the world.
+Conductors, orchestras and soloists with whom the choir has cooperated so far speak highly of it.
+Professional critics praise the choir's compact sound and the wide range of expressive means at its disposal.
+The Czech Philharmonic Choir Brno performs at all prestigious European festivals and major concerts and always manages to captivate the audience with its extraordinary musical sensitivity.

-Choirmaster and conductor PETR FIALA studied at the Brno Conservatory (piano, composition, conducting) and graduated from JAMU in 1971 in the class of prof. Jan Kapra.
-In addition to teaching (he was a professor at the Brno Conservatory) and composition (he is the author of almost 200 compositions), he has been intensively engaged in choirmaster and conducting activities for more than 50 years.
-As a composer and conductor, Petr Fiala is a laureate of a number of national and international competitions, works as a lecturer in conducting courses and as a member of international juries.
-He is invited as a guest conductor to our and foreign orchestras and choirs when performing vocal-instrumental compositions.
-In 1990, he founded the Czech Philharmonic Choir in Brno, which under his leadership has developed into one of the best choral ensembles in Europe.
-In 2009, he received the Order of Cyril and Methodius from the Czech Bishops' Conference for excellent results in the field of conducting and composing.
-In 2013, Petr Fiala received the City of Brno Award in the field of music for long-term artistic activity and representation of the city of Brno, and in 2016 the South Moravian Region Award for significant representation of the South Moravian Region in the field of culture.
+Behind the success of the Czech Philharmonic Choir Brno is its founder, choirmaster and director Petr Fiala.
+He graduated from the Brno Conservatoire and JAMU (piano, composition, conducting).
+In addition to his teaching and composing activities (he is the author of nearly 200 compositions), he has been a choirmaster and conductor for more than fifty years.
+Petr Fiala is a laureate of a number of national and international competitions, he is a lecturer at conducting courses and a member of international juries.
+He is invited as a guest conductor to our and foreign orchestras and choirs.
+He founded the Czech Philharmonic Choir of Brno in 1990 and under his leadership it has worked its way up to one of the best European choral ensembles.
+In 2009, Petr Fiala received the Order of Cyril and Methodius from the Czech Bishops' Conference for outstanding achievements in his field, in 2013 the Brno City Prize in Music for his long-standing artistic activity and representation of the city of Brno, and in 2016 the South Moravian Region Prize for significant representation of the South Moravian Region in the field of culture.